GluuFederation/docs-management-prod/index.md

 !!!
 Warning
     This is a warning.
 It works just like a note.
 ```

-It will look like this:

-!!!
-Note
-    This is a note.
-Notice the four spaces before the first word on this line.

-!!!
-Warning
-    This is a warning.
-It works just like a note.

 They will not look correct on GitHub, but will convert on the Gluu website.
+For instance, see the [note here](https://gluu.org/docs/ce/3.1.2/#directory-service).